PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

         return self.next
 ```

-In this implementation, linked list has the following common operations:
+In this implementation, Binary search tree has the following common operations:
 * Insert, insert at end, insert at beginning, insert between
 * Delete (iterative find and then delete)
 * Search (iterative search)
 * Count number of elements
 * Print list

-The <span class="coding">count</span> attribute is convenient because we don't need to go through the entire linked list to get the number of elements.
+The <span class="coding">count</span> attribute is convenient because we don't need to go through the entire Binary search tree to get the number of elements.
 With each insert, the count increments by 1 whereas delete decreases by 1 with <span class="coding">delete</span>.

 However, this attribute potentially has a problem: if <span class="coding">LinkedList</span> is instantiated without a head, and a head is added later such as in <span class="coding">LL.head = Node("Hello")</span>, its count stays 0.
 Therefore, we define count as the number of elements without head.